-Softwood cuttings should be taken during June and July.
+Softwood cuttings should be taken during spring and summer, from March to August.
 Choose strong, current season’s shoots, as they have the potential to root quickly and rapidly grow into new plants.
 The hydrangea shoots (pictured above) are perfect.

 Taking cuttings is simple and easy, and a cost effective method of filling gaps in beds and borders.
 It’s also a great way to replace dead shrubs, or to create gifts for friends and family.

-In this short video, Gardeners’ World expert David Hurrion shows you which stems make the best cuttings, how to prepare and plant them, and which type of compost and pots to use:
+In this short video, BBC Gardeners’ World Magazine expert David Hurrion shows you which stems make the best cuttings, how to prepare and plant them, and which type of compost and pots to use:

 You Will Need

 - Shrubs, to take cuttings from